alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 ```

 Note that the `Factor` mapper doesn't necessary give an `Exponent` instance.
 Sometimes it
 is traversed because it doesn't contain the `^` token.
+In that case we return the
+argument as-is.

 Similarly, for the `Sum` and `Product` mappers, the semantic of the grammar allow to traverse
 the counterpart rules without producing the target instances.